qoocku/emixins/README.md

 * the order of mixing is important if there are functions of the same name & arity in mixins -- this one from the last mixin on the mixins list will be chosen to be called.
+* the order of abstract mixins on the `-mixin(...)` list *must* be the same as the order of the mixins parameters of the target abstract module;
+* the order of the regular mixins "mixed" with abstract mixins is irrelevant -- only the abstract mixins order matters (in case of abstract target module)